List of ambassadors of India to Switzerland

-The Indian Ambassador to Switzerland is the chief diplomatic representative of India to Switzerland, Vatican City and Liechtenstein, housed in the Embassy of India, Bern.
+The Indian Ambassador to Switzerland is the chief diplomatic representative of India to Switzerland and Liechtenstein, housed in the Embassy of India, Bern.
 The current ambassador is Mridul Kumar.

+Formerly the ambassadors were also concurrently accorded to Holy See, currently Indian ambassador in Vienna is accredited to Holy See.

 List of Indian ambassadors to Switzerland

 The list of diplomats is as noted: